 It’s worth climbing up the steep cobbled lanes and staircases to the cathedral which crowns the top of Dalt Vila.
 The views across the marina, sea and out to the mountains are truly spectacular.

 How to get to Formentera: Only accessible by a boat to Formentera, there are fast ferries that operate crossing around 30 times per day in summer.
 Prices start from $25 each way.
 There are also some Ibiza boat tours that operate a day trip to Formentera, but all of them only offer sailing and swimming/snorkeling in coves off of Formentera.
 The Ibiza boat trips to Formentera start at $250 per person, and with a group an Ibiza boat charter shakes out to about the same cost per person as booking a tour.

 Our Ibiza yacht charter was the Daddy Cool, a 60-foot Princess V58 that can accommodate 12 on a day charter or sleep up to four in the two double cabins for longer multi-day charters.

 Shop This Post

 Our trip to Ibiza and yacht charter was in partnership with Boatsetter in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you shop on Amazon or book on Boatsetter through our affiliate sites, we earn a small commission at no additional cost to you.
+When you shop on Amazon or book on Boatsetter and Viator through our affiliate partner sites, we earn a small commission at no additional cost to you.